jakeherold/python/miniprojects/README.md

 A list of miniature projects to help me practice python.
 Because, we've all gotta have goals.

 * ~~ISS tracker~~

 ....* Uses APIs to pull data down about the ISS's current crew, location, and when it'll pass over.
 ....* Done!
 See https://github.com/jakeherold/python/tree/master/miniprojects/issFinder

 * D&D Dice Roller

-....* Simple rolling tool with which dice type to roll, and how many of them.
+\t* Simple rolling tool with which dice type to roll, and how many of them.
 ....* Should take inputs of the "dX" number (d6, d10, d12, etc) and dice count.
 ....* Will output individual rolls, as well as the sum total ....* To be expanded upon or utilized in some kind of D&D DM tool (because in for a nerd penny, in for a nerd pound, right?).